git-town/git-town/documentation/commands/git-hack.md

 #### DESCRIPTION

-Syncs the given parent branch, forks a new feature branch with the given name off it, and brings over all uncommitted changes to the new feature branch.
+Syncs the given parent branch (default: main branch), forks a new feature branch with the given name off it, brings over all uncommitted changes to the new feature branch, and pushes everything to the remote repository.

 #### OPTIONS